Community/Media Toolkit: Our Fight Against COVID-19 is Not Over - help spread the word.

 The least exposure comes from avoiding get-togethers with large groups of people from other households, including family and friends.
 If you are going to host or socialize with people outside of your household, below are some simple strategies to reduce potential exposure.

 Please follow basic Public Health recommendations to reduce your risk and plan activities to minimize potential exposure:

 - Limit the number of different households coming together.

-- Encourage family and friends wear masks and be sure to cover nose and mouth.
+- Encourage family and friends to wear masks in crowded indoor settings.